 Click on the PayPal button and you’ll get an email confirmation and instructions within two business days giving you everything you need to get started with the course.

-There simply is no better comics coloring course offered—on the Internet or live.
-This is the best—period.
-If you want to color comics for fun or become a pro, your comics career starts here.
-Go ahead and reserve your spot today!
-Space is limited.
+If you want to color comics for fun or become a pro, your comics career starts here!

 Note: In order to complete the work, the following system requirements are recommended:

 - At least a mouse, preferably a pressure sensitive tablet

 To participate in our live online sessions you will need:

 - To agree to the terms included in Comics Experience’s User Agreement.